-Of people with disabilities ages 18 to 64, about half-22,000-did not work in 2018, compared with 11 percent of people without disabilities.
-Women were less likely to work than men, and those who worked were less likely to work full time.
-At every education level, people with disabilities were less likely to work than those without them.
+Of people with disabilities ages 18 to 64, about half -22,000 - did not work in 2018, compared with 11 percent of people without disabilities.
+Women, who make up half the disabled population, were less likely to work than men and less likely to work full time.
+And at every education level, people with disabilities were less likely to work than those without them.

 People with disabilities did not stay out of the workforce because they lacked interest.
-What's lacking instead are universally designed systems that provide access to print materials, websites, software, and plain language instructions; transportation; remote working options and flexible scheduling; support staff; and education.
-Misperceptions, conscious or not, about people's capabilities also keep them out of the workforce.
+What's lacking instead are universally designed systems that provide access to print materials, websites, and software; plain language instructions; transportation; remote working options; support staff; and education.

-Some policies are also out of sync with full workplace inclusion.
-People risk losing essential assistance, such as health insurance, if they reach a certain income or level of savings.
-For people with disabilities, who often have chronic and severe health care needs, losing health insurance has immediate negative repercussions.
+Some policies are also out of synch with full workplace inclusion.
+For instance, people risk losing basic needs assistance such as health insurance if they reach a certain income.